Technology

 4. Unified cultural approach

-Cultural affinity makes it easier for both parties to find common ground and promotes more fruitful collaboration, so it’s a valid reason to choose a provider in the same or a neighbouring country.
+Cultural affinity makes it easier for both parties to find common ground.
+It promotes more fruitful collaboration, so it’s a valid reason to choose a provider in the same or a neighbouring country.

 Choosing A Provider

-The easiest way to choosing an outsourcing provider is to engage a consultant who manages the process for your business.
-Your consultant will do the initial business analysis, write up the scope of work and costs of services and finance.
+The easiest way to choose an outsourcing provider is to engage a consultant who manages the process for your business.
+Your consultant will do the initial business analysis and write up the scope of work and costs of services and finance.

-Plus, they can bring in experts to consult on IT security and, in particular, cybersecurity, legal and compliance requirements.
-The ISO 9001:2015 and ISO 27001:2013 certificates are considered as a global standard within the IT sector.
+Plus, they can bring in experts to consult on IT security, particularly cybersecurity, legal and compliance requirements.
+The ISO 9001:2015 and ISO 27001:2013 certificates are considered global standards within the IT sector.

 Key Takeaways

-Doing it all in-house is no longer cost-effective, and it can hold back businesses ripe for expansion and growth.
+Doing it all in-house is no longer cost-effective and can hold back businesses ripe for expansion and growth.

-Outsourcing can be a competitive advantage, and there are many options from onshoring, nearshoring and offshoring.
+Outsourcing can be a competitive advantage, and many options exist, including onshoring, nearshoring, and offshoring.

-For software development or big data management, nearshoring can provide the best of both worlds with cheaper costs and real-time comms, minimising delays during the software development cycle and quick fixes.
+For software development or extensive data management, nearshoring can provide the best of both worlds with cheaper costs and real-time comms, minimising delays and quick fixes during the software development cycle.

 Get expert assistance in choosing an outsourcing provider.